-IDG helps governments introduce modern cost-benefit analysis techniques for large-scale infrastructure projects, within the context of helping countries establish a sound medium-term expenditure planning framework.
+IDG helps governments around the world introduce modern cost-benefit analysis techniques for large-scale infrastructure projects, within the context of helping countries establish a sound medium-term expenditure planning framework.
 IDG offers technical assistance and training to government agencies to help them improve their processes for capital budgeting and project appraisal.

-Haiti Increasing Efficiency of Public Investment: IDG, in partnership with Cambridge Resources International (CRI), assists with strengthening Haiti's public investment system through expanding government capacity and promoting transparency in making investment decisions.
-IDG provides training in project design, cost benefit analysis, and monitoring and evaluation to improve the analytic capacity of the government to design public investment projects.The high-quality training program contributes to an increase in the net benefits of public investment and involves analyzing projects in conjunction with the Government of Haiti from idea, inception, design, pre-feasibility, and full feasibility.
-Specific training topics include analysis of public-private partnerships and how they benefit infrastructure investment, as well as appraisals of projects under current regulatory regimes to determine if they increase national welfare.
-The complex and multifaceted nature of the project requires a team of experts with a diverse range of skills in areas including cost benefit analysis, project finance, public-private partnerships, regulation of monopolies, M&E, public investment, financial modeling, and economic analysis.
-The team has consistently exceled in rapid mobilization, adaptability, and coordination between international personnel, local staff, and the home office.
+Haiti Increasing Efficiency of Public Investment: IDG, in partnership with Cambridge Resources International (CRI), assisted with strengthening Haiti's public investment system through expanding government capacity and promoting transparency in making investment decisions.
+IDG provided training in project design, cost benefit analysis, and monitoring and evaluation to improve the analytic capacity of the government to design public investment projects.The high-quality training program contributed to an increase in the net benefits of public investment and involved analyzing projects in conjunction with the Government of Haiti from idea, inception, design, pre-feasibility, and full feasibility.
+Specific training topics included analysis of public-private partnerships and how they benefit infrastructure investment, as well as appraisals of projects under current regulatory regimes to determine if they increase national welfare.
+The complex and multifaceted nature of the project required a team of experts with a diverse range of skills in areas including cost benefit analysis, project finance, public-private partnerships, regulation of monopolies, M&E, public investment, financial modeling, and economic analysis.
+The team consistently exceled in rapid mobilization, adaptability, and coordination between international personnel, local staff, and the home office.

 Kenya Fiscal Transparency Innovation Fund (FTIF) Investment Appraisal and Risk Analysis Project: IDG carried out this project to help develop the capacity of Government of Kenya (GOK) officials to institutionalize the use of rigorous criteria for economic efficiency in project evaluation.
 Building GOK capacity to reduce inefficiencies in public spending supported the FTIF's longer-term goal of improving transparency in the decision-making process overall.
 To achieve these objectives, IDG provided structured cost benefit analysis, investment appraisal, and risk analysis trainings to build the capacity of key institutions in the GOK.
 The project team carried out a thorough analysis of the existing public investment management procedures within the country to identify potential areas for reform and establish internal policy directives that would meet technical standards and procedures for project appraisal and evaluation.